 David Rambo is currently a postdoctoral associate at Duke University with the Program in Literature, where he earned a PhD in 2018.
 His research and teaching span contemporary fiction and media, the technological nature of human experience, process philosophy, and phenomenology.
-Rambo’s essays have been published in Process Studies, Angelaki, hyperrhiz, and Post-Cinema: Theorizing 21st-Century Film (REFRAME 2016).
-His current book project, Inventing Media, argues that technology ought to be understood primarily as inventing new worlds and secondarily as technical objects and prostheses.
+Rambo’s essays have been published in Computational Culture, Process Studies, Angelaki, and Post-Cinema: Theorizing 21st-Century Film (REFRAME 2016).
+His current book project, Inventing Media, argues that technology ought to be understood primarily as a process that mediates between disparate phenomena and secondarily as technical objects and prostheses.

 David also enjoys tinkering and making things, which has entered into his work at the humanities lab S-1: Speculative Sensation as well as in his research on media aesthetics and technoculture.
 You can see his QMK (Quantum Mechanical Keyboard) code on GitHub for a few ortholinear keyboards: keeb.io's Iris, OLKB's Planck and Preonic, and the XD75.